Niklas Hultin

-At Mason, I routinely teach GLOA 600 (Global Competencies—the introduction to the MA program) and GLOA 491/492 (the GLOA undergraduate honors sequence).
-I have also taught GLOA 720 (MA capstone), GLOA 620 (MA Human Systems), GLOA 101 (undergraduate), and GLOA 400 (Undergraduate capstone).
+At Mason, I have taught a variety of courses at the undergraduate and graduate levels.
 My special topics teaching has focused on human security and international development.
 I have also led study abroad programs at both the graduate and undergraduate levels to Sweden and The Gambia.

 Click here for a short video on Dr. Hultin's research and teaching.